grannycart/by-sound-alone_source/full-draft-manuscript/4_Chapter.md

 "Keep us close to that fucking seamount."
 Said Percy.
 "It will give us extra cover if they decide to use their active sonar."

-"No reason not to make a tricky operation even tricker."
+"No reason not to make a tricky operation even trickier."
 Said Hemi.
 "Bastian, are we clear of the traffic abandoning the depot?"

 "Ya," said Bastian, "they all scattered pretty fuckin' quickly."